-Are you thinking about how to stop snoring by yoga?
+Are you thinking about stopping your snoring by doing yoga?
 Then this article is for you.
 Here I have discussed some of the most efficient yoga positions that are guaranteed to stop snoring.
 So, let’s get started!

-We are all aware of the anxiety and stress relieving benefits of the yoga, which is quite obvious.
-However, not many of us are aware of its anti-snoring capabilities.
+We are all aware of the anxiety and stress relieving benefits of yoga, which have already been proven .
+However, many of us are not aware of its anti-snoring capabilities.
 Yoga has been practiced for hundreds of years to get better sleep and prevent various sleep-related problems.

 How Does Yoga Help To Sleep Better?

-Sleep is the most important time for your mental as well as physical health.
-This is the time when brain repairs our body, muscle and fixes everything.
-If you have a poor sleep the night before, it will affect your whole day mentally and physically.
-You’ll be tired and fatigue throughout the whole day, unable to concentrate on anything and suffer from sudden emotional spikes.
+Quality sleep is the single most important thing for your mental as well as physical health.
+This is the time when our brain processes the day’s information and our body repairs itself, relaxing our muscles and reducing your cortisol levels, that are responsible for stress.
+If you have poor sleep the night before, it affects your whole day mentally and physically.
+You’ll feel tired and fatigued throughout the day, unable to concentrate on anything and even suffer from sudden emotional spikes.

-By following some special yoga positions, you’ll be able to breathe better in a safer and natural way which will result in a peaceful sleep throughout the night.
+By following some special yoga positions, you’ll be able to breathe better in a safer and more natural manner which will result in a peaceful sleep throughout the night.
 The yoga positions described in this article will help a lot to make your diaphragm stronger.

 A stronger diaphragm means, your body will be able to circulate oxygen better throughout the body which will result in a solid sleep.
-Not only preventing snoring, these simple yoga breathing exercises will also help to calm your mind and relieve any stress.
+This will not only prevent snoring, these simple yoga breathing exercises will also help to calm your mind and relieve any stress.
 All these will ultimately help you to sleep better.

 Some other benefits of proper breathing are: